Liver Cancer Surgery: Liver Cancer Surgeon in NYC

 Another extremely important tool in screening and follow-up of HCC is a tumor marker called alfa-fetoprotein (AFP).
 Anyone diagnosed with liver disease must have AFP levels checked on a regular basis.
-In patients with hepatitis C the AFP level can rise and fall from time to time, but an elevated level is immediate cause for an imaging study.
+In patients with hepatitis C, the AFP level can rise and fall from time to time, but an elevated level is an immediate cause for an imaging study.
 HCC does not always produce elevated levels of AFP, but very high levels of AFP in a patient with alcoholic cirrhosis or hepatitis C almost always means the patient has HCC.
 Only 65% of HCCs in alcoholic cirrhosis and about 75% in hepatitis C show elevated AFP levels.
 In contrast, 93% of patients infected with both hepatitis B and C will have elevated AFP.
 HCC originating in a normal liver is extremely rare, and only 33% of such patients will have elevated AFP levels.

 Treatment of Hepatocellular Carcinoma (HCC) / Primary Liver Cancer

 The surgical oncological treatment for HCC / primary liver cancer is complex and requires a multispecialty approach.
 Management of the tumor has to be considered along with treatment of any underlying hepatitis C, cirrhosis, portal hypertension, ascites, or esophageal varices.
-The treatment includes liver resection, radio-frequency ablation, arterial embolization and chemoembolization, medical chemotherapy, and liver transplantation.
+The treatment includes liver resection, Microwave Ablation (MWA), arterial embolization and chemoembolization, medical chemotherapy, and liver transplantation.
 Treatment decisions are commonly based on the number of tumors, their size, and location (whether they are concentrated in one lobe of the liver or both lobes).

 Different opinions exist about what is better for HCC—liver resection or liver transplantation—and it is a subject of ongoing debate.
-Many factors such as status of the underlying liver disease play a role in the decision-making process.
+Many factors such as the status of the underlying liver disease play a role in the decision-making process.
 In the surgical liver transplant world, the “gold standard” for eligibility for liver transplantation is the “Milan criteria.”
 Using the Milan criteria, a patient is selected for transplantation when he or she has one tumor of 5 cm diameter or less, or 2 to 3 tumors of 3 cm diameter or less.

 In the NYC liver cancer surgeon’s opinion, for HCC in a patient with good performance status, no ascites, and a good MELD score, liver resection is the treatment of choice.
 MELD stands for “Model for End-Stage Liver Disease,” and is a scoring system for assessing the severity of chronic liver disease.

 Resection could be performed almost immediately after liver cancer diagnosis without the long waiting time for a liver transplant, thus avoiding the risk of liver disease progression.
-Among the patients with HCC who decide to wait for a liver transplant, the tumor progresses in 30%, and these patients may eventually become ineligible for either liver resection or transplantation.
+Among the patients with HCC who decide to wait for a liver transplant, the tumor progresses by 30%, and these patients may eventually become ineligible for either liver resection or transplantation.